nnuudev/BlueClover/README.md

 # Blue Clover - imageboard browser for Android

 ### Download APK: [ [latest release](https://github.com/nnuudev/BlueClover/releases/latest) | [all releases](https://github.com/nnuudev/BlueClover/releases) ]

 Blue Clover is a fast Android app for browsing 4chan on Android.
 It adds inline replying, thread watching, notifications, themes, pass support, filters and a whole lot more.
 Blue Clover is licensed under the GPL and will always be free.

 The app is based on [Clover-dev 3.0.2 0e32fb7](https://github.com/chandevel/Clover/commit/0e32fb74d5ea4fbfe3248e559e64037bdf9acf17) and some of its more relevant [changes](https://raw.githubusercontent.com/nnuudev/BlueClover/dev/CHANGES.txt) are:

 - *New captcha support!*
 - Page counter on thread view
+- Board flag support
+- Quick external image attaching
+- Image renaming and reencoding
+- Immersive mode for image gallery
-- Flag support backported from Kuroba
+- External archive support [partial]
+- Alternate layout mode [experimental]

 This was originally created as a private fork that wasn't meant to be shared, expect some changes you won't like and a lot of weirdness in the code.
+Parts of the code were backported from [Kuroba](https://github.com/Adamantcheese/Kuroba) or merged from old [pull requests](https://github.com/chandevel/Clover/pulls?q=is%3Apr), check the [commit log](https://github.com/nnuudev/BlueClover/commits/dev) for proper attribution when applicable.

-If you're interested in a more professional fork, please check [Kuroba](https://github.com/Adamantcheese/Kuroba) or [KurobaEx](https://github.com/K1rakishou/Kuroba-Experimental), or just [contribute to the original Clover](https://github.com/chandevel/Clover).
+> *If you're interested in a more professional browser, please check [Kuroba](https://github.com/Adamantcheese/Kuroba) or [KurobaEx](https://github.com/K1rakishou/Kuroba-Experimental), or just [contribute to the original Clover](https://github.com/chandevel/Clover).*

 ## License